HomeBest options › Leadership & Team

 Best for mid-size restaurants (80–200 covers) without an HR department

-The general manager leads each phase in under 3 cumulative hours per candidate: structured resume review with defined criteria (10 min), a 20-question structured interview (25 min), a live floor trial during a real service (45 min), and reference verification using a concrete script (15 min).
-Without this filter, every position open for more than 15 days costs $180 USD daily in uncaptured sales due to understaffing.
-The process eliminates the subjectivity of "I liked the vibe" and replaces it with a measurable criterion: did the candidate maintain pace during the trial service with 60+ covers on the floor?
-Restaurant groups operating 3 or more locations get the highest return from a structured method because they can standardize the process across venues and reduce cost-per-hire at scale.
-Hiring the wrong person costs 3.5 times the first month's salary once training, uniforms, and lost sales during the learning curve are added.
+The general manager runs everything in under 3 cumulative hours per candidate: resume screen with defined criteria (10 min), a 20-question structured interview (25 min), a floor trial during real service (45 min) and reference checks with a concrete script (15 min).
+Left unfiltered, a vacancy open past 15 days drains $180 USD a day from the floor.
+The paradox: the filter costs 3 manager-hours, the open vacancy costs $180 daily, and most operators still skip the filter.
+What remains is a measurable criterion, whether the candidate held the pace with 60-plus covers during the trial.
+Groups with 3 or more locations get the biggest return because they standardize the process across venues and cut cost-per-hire at scale.
+A bad hire costs 3.5 times the first month's salary once training, uniforms and lost sales are added; on a $400 USD base salary, each failed hire is worth $1,400 USD.

 Best for restaurant groups with 3 or more locations